swiftlang/swift-package-manager/Documentation/Usage.md

 cannot be resolved.
 For packages which have previously resolved versions recorded in the `Package.resolved` file, the resolve command will resolve to those versions as long as they are still eligible.
-If the resolved version's file changes (e.g. because a teammate pushed a new version of the file) the next resolve command will update packages to match that file.
+If the resolved version's file changes (e.g., because a teammate pushed a new version of the file) the next resolve command will update packages to match that file.
 After a successful resolve command, the checked out versions of all dependencies and the versions recorded in the resolved versions file will match.
 In most cases the resolve